 Kikukawa has elevated this classic artisanal finish with its proprietary technology to apply the patterns in a more efficient manner while maintaining the artisanal taste.
 This newly developed technology reduces cost, and lead-time while also allowing greater freedom in patterns and workable sheet sizes and products.

-Kikukawa’s Tsuchime is applicable to bronze alloys and aluminium, and the maximum workable size is 1000mm(W) by 2500mm(L).
+Kikukawa’s Tsuchime is applicable to copper and aluminium, and the maximum workable size is 1200mm(W) by 2500mm(L).

 |Main Features||・High-quality artisanal Tsuchime (hammered) architectural products available with years of experience and QC know-how |